renan-cunha/renan-cunha.github.io/content/posts/brazil-chile.md

 - Life expectancy would rise from 72.8 to 78.9 years (+6).
 - The murder rate would drop from 22.38 to 3.63.
     - Around 38,000 murders would be prevented annually.
-- It could take between 7 and 14 years to get there, assuming a 4% to 8% yearly growth.*
+- It could take between 7 and 14 years to get there, assuming a 4% to 8% yearly growth[^1].
-  - A long period, but at the same time, not that long.
+  - A long period, but at the same time, not that long[^2].

----
-*This was the growth range of Poland, Singapore, and South Korea during their economic miracles.
+[^1]: This was the growth range of Poland, Singapore, and South Korea during their economic miracles.

-I used metrics from Our World in Data
+[^2]: I used metrics from Our World in Data.